supaglue-labs/ts-etl-example/README.md

 A simple implementation for syncing your customers' CRM data from Supaglue's API to Postgres or AWS S3 (using Nodejs, Typescript, Express, Prisma, and Axios).

-You can 1-click deploy to Railway or run locally.
+You can 1-click deploy to a cloud hosting platform or run it locally.

 ## Cloud